artsy/artsy.github.io/_posts/2018-09-26-artsy-frontend-history.markdown

 Okay so remember earlier when I said that we dissolved our mobile team?
-Well, I was on that team and it wasn't like our mobile engineers all learned how Artsy does web – we brought our culture and tools with us and, together with our web colleagues, have built an integrate engineering team that's greater than the sum of its parts.
+Well, I was on that team and it wasn't like our mobile engineers all learned how Artsy does web – we brought our culture and tools with us and, together with our web colleagues, have built an integrated engineering team that's greater than the sum of its parts.
 One thing that was important to mobile engineers was type safety, so we had to have a conversation about JavaScript.

 On its own, JavaScript can't guarantee type safety.
 We investigated two options: [TypeScript][] and [Flow][].
 [This